mitdbg/palimpzest/README.md

 - Set the system environment variables `PZ_DIR`.
 This is the root directory for the Palimpzest system.

-- Initialize the configuration by running `pz --init`
+- Initialize the configuration by running `pz init`

 - Add a the enron data set with: